 In my own experience I have found that Apple’s 256kbps AAC file is cleaner, punchier, crisper, and louder.
 Is it better sounding than Spotify?
 I think so.

 Try it for yourself.
-Listen to the same track on Spotify and then Apple Music.
+Listen to the same track at the same volume on Spotify and then Apple Music.
 Which one do you think is louder or higher quality?